goirijo/utiliteam/log.md

 # The Log

-This is where we keep track of what we've been talking about during each metting.
+This is where we keep track of what we've been talking about during each meeting.
 It's written in Markdown, which you can learn how to use [here](https://www.markdownguide.org/basic-syntax/).
 We can have a section added each week.
 No ugly posts allowed.